OpenBazaar/official_site/_posts/blog/2018-08-10/2018-08-10-The-Beginners-Guide-to-Buying-Goods-and-Services-on-OpenBazaar.markdown

 You can start by casually browsing what’s available in this brand new kind of decentralized marketplace at [openbazaar.com](https://openbazaar.com).
 When you’re ready to buy, this handy guide will show you how you can set up an OpenBazaar profile, step by step.
 It only takes a few minutes!

 If you have any difficulties along the way, please visit our [Support](https://openbazaar.org/support) page for ways to get in touch with us and let us know.
-If you want to chat with someone from the OpenBazaar community for help, or to give feedback on how OpenBazaar is working for you, join our Slack community.
+If you want to chat with someone from the OpenBazaar community for help, or to give feedback on how OpenBazaar is working for you, join our [Slack](https://openbazaar.org/slack) community.

-## Step #1 – Download and Install OpenBazaar
+## Step 1 – Download and Install OpenBazaar

 Most users will want to download the package that matches their operating system from our website at [openbazaar.org/download](https://openbazaar.org/download)

 If you have some technical expertise and want to manually install OpenBazaar, read these instructions: https://github.com/OpenBazaar/openbazaar-go/tree/master/docs/

-## Step #2 – Run OpenBazaar
+## Step 2 – Run OpenBazaar

-The first time you run OpenBazaar you will be guided through a short onboarding process to setup and personalize your node.
+The first time you run OpenBazaar you will be guided through a short **onboarding process** to setup and personalize your **node**.

-Your OpenBazaar node is similar to an account or profile on a traditional website but with an important difference: you own it.
+Your OpenBazaar **node** is similar to an account or profile on a traditional website but with an important difference: _you own it._

 With websites, you create your user account on a server that someone else, like Amazon or Ebay, owns entirely.
 This is kind of like renting an apartment in a building that they own.
 When you are “leasing” space on a regular website this way, they control how you access it, too.They give you “keys” that you use to access your account--your login and password--and they can also revoke them at any time.

-With OpenBazaar, you create and own your own server--your node!--that participates in the marketplace network, and all data you create lives on your own computer.
+With OpenBazaar, you create and own **your own server**--your **node!**--that participates in the marketplace network, and all data you create lives on **your own computer**.
 This is like building your own independent house that has a private entrance only you can find so no login or password are necessary.

 Since your node and profile live entirely on your own computer, someone would have to access your computer directly in order to make changes to it or take it down.
 This is more secure than how websites operate though it requires a little bit more knowledge to manage.
 For example, if you want to access your profile from another computer, you have to move all of your files to that other computer.
-To “close” your account, you simply delete your files from your computer following these instructions.
+To “close” your account, you simply **delete your files from your computer** following [these instructions](https://openbazaar.zendesk.com/hc/en-us/articles/360012910151).

 We are working to make this more flexible in the future so that you have the option to set up your profile or store to be accessible from various devices.